-The New Entrant Program pays for maintenance and gas on vehicles used by New Entrant Personnel on New Entrant activities.
+FY 2024 response to TRP comments: The New Entrant Program pays for maintenance and gas on vehicles used by New Entrant Personnel on New Entrant activities.
 This amount is pro-rated based on the percentage that the vehicle is used for New Entrant activities.
-Prorated calculations are included in the monthly report completed by the Administrative Assistant for the New Entrant Program and the percentages are included in the vouchers submitted by the Reimbursement Specialist.
-The average anticipated cost for vehicle maintenance is \$2,500.00 per month.
-This is a total of \$30,000.00 per year.
+Prorated calculations are reported monthly by the Statistical Analyst and are included in the reimbursement requests submitted by the accountant.
+The average anticipated cost for vehicle maintenance is \$2,000.00 per month for a total request of \$24,000.00.